Girls Book Club

 Some examples: If you could be any character who would you want to be?
 What would be a better ending?
 What other books did you read this month?
 What is the first book you remember your mother reading to you?

-Then, we discuss the upcoming book, and if anyone brought snacks as their projects, we share those last.
+Then, we will discuss the upcoming book, and if anyone brought snacks as their projects, we share those last.

 If you are considering your own book club, you can find books in a number of ways:

 Remember classics from your own childhood.
 Consider reading through a series (Little House Books, for example).
 Grab a copy of Honey for a Child’s Heart and browse the selections.
 Invite the parents to share input.
 If you are hosting, be careful that you choose good, wholesome literature for the girls.
-There is a lot of junk reading out there, and it may be fine, but if you have a chance to influence a student’s worldview with what you give them to read, you are resonsible.
+There is a lot of junk reading out there, and it may be fine, but if you have a chance to influence a student’s worldview with what you give them to read, you are responsible.
 Avoid controversial books for younger children.
 In our book club, we want it to be a safe place where the parents are not worried about bad influences.

 If you decide to try a book club, let me know how it goes and what you are reading.
 What are some of your favorite books for girls?